sonajX/Simple-Todo-List/README.md

 using HTML CSS and JavaScript

 Learned:
-  Add/delete or generate HTML via button
+  Add/delete or generate HTML via button;
-  Arrays and Objects
+  Arrays and Objects;